Last Updated on May 17, 2023 by Matt

 Electric scooter tire pressure

 The recommended tire pressure for most electric scooters is between 40 and 50 PSI.
 For more traction, subtract about 3-5 PSIs, and for higher speeds, add about 3-5 PSIs.
-Lighter riders should also lower the tire pressure by about 3-5 PSIs, while heavier ones should increase it by the same amount.
-Reduce the tire pressure by 2-3 PSI in hot weather (32°C / 90°F or hotter).
+Lighter riders should reduce pressure by 3-5 PSI, while heavier riders should add the same pressure.
+Reduce the tire pressure by 2-3 PSI in hot weather (32°C / 90°F or hotter)

 How to find the exact tire pressure for my electric scooter?